afstanton/geodesic/docs/Analysis/Dual Track Strategy.md

 # Dual Track Strategy

 **Purpose:** To define the implementation plan that balances the immediate need for revenue with the higher-leverage, long-term opportunity of the white-label platform.
-This strategy is the direct result of the [[White Label Market Analysis & Strategic Assessment]].
+This strategy is the direct result of the [[White Label Market Analysis]].

 **Related To:** [[Interim Goals]], [[Development Roadmap]], [[Apex Analytics Platform]]